michaelangelopineda/ms2-lumiere/README.md

         - ### Stores Page

             -   The Stores Page contains the locations, map and opening hours of the stores.
-            -   The map is an interactive one wherein when the customer clicks on the location atop the map, the map will respond to it and show the place with a marker on it.
-Upon clicking the marker, the exact address of the place will be shown to the user.
+            -   The map is an interactive one wherein when the customer clicks on the location enumerated in the ordered list, the map will respond to it and center the place with a marker on it.
+            -   Upon clicking the marker, the exact address of the place will be shown to the user.
 The functionality of same was achieve using Google map API and Javascript.

         - ### Contact Page

             -   This page contains a form for inquiries so that users can get in touch with with the brand should they have any question.
 It was designed simple and very straightforward.